 Server Room

 Server Room is a site-specific installation.
-A spatial transformation through colour and distant, eerie sound that takes inspiration from the current evolution of small server rooms to hyperscale data centers.
-The work tries to highlight the overwhelming sound environment and the effect of noise that workers have to endure daily.
+A spatial transformation through colour and distant, eerie sound that takes inspiration from data centre infrastructures and the abnormal work environments within the Server Room.
+The work attempts to highlight the overwhelming noise, heat and humidity that workers have to endure daily.

 4 channel audio installation, lighting gels